-The Age of Innocence (1993) Director: Martin Scorcese
+The Age of Innocence (1993) Director: Martin Scorsese

-Martin Scorcese’s film version of Edith Wharton remarkable Pulitzer Prize winning novel is a bit of a departure for Scorcese (click here to read my review of the novel as part of my project to read all the Pulitzer Prize winning novels).
+Martin Scorsese’s film version of Edith Wharton’s remarkable Pulitzer Prize winning novel is a bit of a departure for Scorsese (click here to read my review of the novel as part of my project to read all the Pulitzer Prize winning novels).
 The film boasts an all-star cast, including Daniel Day-Lewis, Michelle Pfeiffer, and Winona Ryder.

 Surprisingly, The Age of Innocence remains mostly true to Wharton’s novel.
 Newland Archer is the main character -a rising attorney among the elite of Gilded Age New York.
 He is engaged to May Welland, but things go awry when a new woman arrives in their social circle, the Countess Olenska.
 Newland quickly falls in love with her, but he is in denial about the situation because of his existing commitment to May.
 The film is slightly more gratuitous than the novel, though not to any large degree.
 The novel is more about an affair that never was.
 Newland very nearly leaves May for the Countess, even after marriage, until it is discovered that May is pregnant.
 Newland decides to remain for the sake of the children and the family.